Not sure what Arkansas is known for? Worry not.

 Arkansas is known for its white-tail deer, which so happens to be its state animal.
 Elk is also a common animal found in the land of Arkansas.

 Though Arkansas might not be one of the most popular states in America, it surely does have lots of fascinating and unique features.
-From the stunning nature to the gorgeous crystals that hide beneath the earth, Arkansas is a state that surely won’t be a hidden gem much longer!
+From the stunning nature to the gorgeous crystals that hide beneath the earth, there are many things Arkansas is known for!

 Disclaimer: Some of the links above are affiliate links.
 That means if you book or make a purchase through the links, we will earn a small commission at no extra cost to you!
 The money will help run this site!
 Thank you!